Jet Set (game show): Round Two: Play or Pass

 Each of the two remaining contestants in turn is given a category and may either play it or pass to the opponent.
 A correct answer scores one point, while a miss awards the point to the opponent.
-The first contestant to score four points advances to the final, after which two more lottery draws are held.
+The first contestant to score four points advances to the final, after which the Lotto and Lotto Extra draws are held.

 In series 1, a buzzer question about the location visited by the previous week's winner was asked to determine initial control.
 From series 2, the contestant who had been in the red fewer times during round 1 had control.
-If the contestants were tied in this respect, control went to the one who had given more correct answers.
+If the contestants were tied in this respect, control went to the one who was the second to go in the red during round 1.

 Round Three: The Final

-Both the remaining studio contestant and the previous week's champion (playing via satellite from their latest vacation site) don blindfolds and headphones, so that they cannot see or hear the numbers drawn in the Lotto draw.
+Both the remaining studio contestant and the previous week's champion (playing via satellite from their latest vacation site) don blindfolds and headphones, so that they cannot see or hear the numbers drawn in the Lotto draw (or those drawn in the Dream Number draw in Jet Set 2012).
 They are then shown the first number, and the studio contestant must guess whether the next number was higher or lower.
 A correct guess allows them to select a category from a list of six, while a miss allows the champion to select instead.
 The studio contestant is then asked a question in that category, scoring one point for a correct answer or awarding one to the champion for a miss.

 Control alternates between the two participants, with the one in control making the high/low guess based on the last revealed number and then answering a question.
 The first to score three points wins the holiday and takes/keeps the championship.
 If the studio contestant loses in this round, they are invited back to compete again on the following week's episode.
+In the first few series, if the defending champion loses and has to return home, they and their travelling companion are invited to appear on the following week's episode to start both the Lotto and Lotto Extra draws.